What is the goal of this process?

 Is Oak Lawn historic?

 Oak Lawn is a 5.2-acre, historically significant property.
-It's listed on two National Register of Historic Places nominations.
+It's listed on 2 National Register of Historic Places nominations.
 It's also listed on the Virginia Landmarks Register (VLR) and is a City of Charlottesville Individually Protected Property (IPP).

 How are you engaging the community in this process?
 Who is involved?